-At the moment of the 2009 TRCC evaluation, there were in excess of 900,000 paper PAR's in the backlog.
+At the moment of the 2009 TRCC evaluation, there were in excess of 1 million paper PAR's in the backlog.
 The Accident Analysis Office does not have the manpower to even reduce this backlog due to the personnel losses and hiring freeze.
-Therefore, an aggressive program to catch up the data with external resources must be implemented in 2010.
+Therefore, an aggressive program to catch up the data with external resources will be on late 2010.
+This will meet to requirement of Article 409 of Act.
+Number 22 to include critical statistical information of all crashes for the years 2006-2010.

 This in combination with the electronic submission of PAR by the Police Department should relieve the Accident Analysis Office.
 This will allow backlog entry quality assurance and control, training for the Police Department and other crash data quality control and analysis duties to be taken over by the office without further resources.
 Funding will cover consultant costs, purchase of materials and equipment.